MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-reconciliation-with-the-general-ledger.md

         ![Results of capacity posting to GL accounts.](media/design_details_inventory_costing_3_gl_posting_capacity.png "Results of capacity posting to GL accounts")
 7. The user posts the expected cost of one chain.
 (Output)
-8. The user finishes the works order and runs the **Adjust Cost - Item Entries** batch job.
+8. The user finishes the production order and runs the **Adjust Cost - Item Entries** batch job.
 (Output)

     1. The interim accounts are cleared.
 (Output)
     2. The direct cost is transferred from the WIP account to the inventory account.
 (Output)